Bangladesh means the land of the Bengalis.

 If global warming brings about climatic change, sea levels could rise by up to a metre.
 If this happens, low-lying countries such as Bangladesh and the Netherlands could find much of their territory underwater.

 Bangladesh has one of the largest coastal mangrove forests in the world; it forms part of the Sundarbans National Park, a World Heritage site.

 Over the years, aid agencies including the World Bank have provided over a million tubewells (made by sinking concrete pipes in the ground until they reach underground water reserves) to provide water for people in Bangladesh.
 The wells helped prevent the spread of cholera from contaminated water in shallow wells, ponds and rivers.

-It has been discovered that water from the tubewells contains high concentrations of naturally occurring arsenic that causes various types of cancer.
-In many villages up to a third of the people are believed to have some degree of arsenic poisoning.
+It was discovered that water from the tubewells contained high concentrations of naturally occurring arsenic that causes various types of cancer.

 Bangladesh has a number of archaeological and historical sites dating back as far as the third century BC, but the frequent floods and the damp climate have destroyed much of the country's heritage.

 In Sylhet, the hilly region of north east Bangladesh, there are a number of megalithic monuments, similar to those found in Europe.